nodeschool/Bengaluru/README.md

 Mentors are Being Invited for the Node School Event.

-If any One Intrested to part of this event as a mentor Please contact us Int the Issues Section for <a href="https://github.com/nodeschool/bangalore/issues/4">Mentors Required</a>  Issues
+If any One Intrested to part of this event as a mentor Please contact us in the Issues Section for <a href="https://github.com/nodeschool/bangalore/issues/4">Mentors Required</a>  Issues

 Stay Connected with us on